Research into acute lymphoblastic leukaemia (ALL)

 Stem cell and bone marrow transplants

-Helping with recovery after a transplant
+Recovery after a transplant

 GvHD is a complication of donor transplants.
 The donor’s T cells fight the body’s own tissues, causing problems such as diarrhoea, skin rashes or liver damage.
+Researchers are focusing on newer combinations of treatment to see if these will reduce the risk of GvHD.

-Targeted cancer drugs and immunotherapy
+Targeted cancer drugs

 Targeted cancer drugs work by ‘targeting’ those differences that help a cancer cell to survive and grow.
-There are different types of targeted cancer drugs including:

 Immunotherapies can boost the body's own immune system to fight off or kill cancer cells.